Features

 - Stateless commands

-or shell state. - Use full relative paths and sequence dependent commands with “Wait Command.”
+- Use full relative paths and sequence dependent commands with “Wait Command.”

 - Each command runs in a fresh shell session; do not rely on